Hemispheres (Rush album): Release

 Prior to its release, Hemispheres aired in its entirety on Rick Ringer's radio show on CHUM-FM in Toronto, on October 5, 1978, with the band as studio guests.
 Its release in stores followed on October 24, and reached number 14 on the Canadian Albums Chart and UK Albums Chart, and number 47 on the US Billboard 200.
 For a short time, Hemispheres was released in Canada on red vinyl with a gatefold sleeve with a poster and as a limited edition picture disc.

 The album had a strong impact upon release, and marked the first time Rush received widespread FM radio exposure helped by "Circumstances" and "The Trees" being shorter and radio friendly.
 The album reached Platinum in Canada and Gold in the US by mid-December 1978, and Silver in the UK.
 It proved to be a steady seller in the band's catalogue, reaching Platinum certification in the US in 1993 for selling one million copies, 15 years after its release.

-Shortly after Hemispheres was released, Lee said the band intend to "break tradition" and avoid long, conceptual pieces on their next album.
+Shortly after Hemispheres was released, Lee said the band intended to "break tradition" and avoid long, conceptual pieces on their next album.